AFRICAN ELECTIONS DATABASE

 2002- Democracy

-Political Parties: APC - All People’s Party (far-left, socialist), CPP - Convention People's Party, CUPP - Citizens United for Peace and Progress, DCP - Democratic Centre Party, GAP - Grand Alliance Party, MOP - Movement for Progress, NADP - National Alliance Democratic Party, NCSL - National Council of Sierra Leone, NDA - National Democratic Alliance, NPP - National People’s Party, NUM - National Unity Movement, NUP - National Unity Party, PDP - People’s Democratic Party, PLP - Peace and Liberation Party, PMDC - People’s Movement for Democratic Change, PNC - People’s National Convention, PPP - People’s Progressive Party, RUFP - Revolutionary United Front Party, SDP - Social Democratic Party, SLIM - Sierra Leone Independence Movement, SLPIM - Sierra Leone Progressive Independence Movement, SLPP - Sierra Leone People’s Party, UNPP - United National People’s Party, UPP - United Progressive Party, YPP - Young People’s Party.
+Political Parties: APC - All People's Congress, CDP - Citizens Democratic Party, CPP - Convention People's Party, CUPP - Citizens United for Peace and Progress, DCP - Democratic Centre Party, DNP - Democratic National Party, GAP - Grand Alliance Party, MOP - Movement for Progress, NADP - National Alliance Democratic Party, NCSL - National Council of Sierra Leone, NDA - National Democratic Alliance, NPP - National People's Party, NUM - National Unity Movement, NUP - National Unity Party, PDP - People's Democratic Party, PLP - Peace and Liberation Party, PMDC - People's Movement for Democratic Change, PNC - People's National Convention, PPP - People's Progressive Party, RUFP - Revolutionary United Front Party, SDP - Social Democratic Party, SLIM - Sierra Leone Independence Movement, SLPIM - Sierra Leone Progressive Independence Movement, SLPP - Sierra Leone People's Party, UDM - United Democratic Movement, UNPP - United National People's Party, UPP - United Progressive Party, YPP - Young People's Party.

 Coalitions: All People’s Congress-Sierra Leone Progressive Independence Movement (APC-SLPIM) [Contested 1962 House of Representatives Election]